ethhub-io/ethhub/docs/using-ethereum/mining.md

 ### Height:

-This number current number of blocks that exist in the Ethereum blockchain
+This number is the current number of blocks that exist in the Ethereum blockchain

 _Example: 6969122_